michalrud/ThetaCloud/doc/newboards-tutorial/01-registering-read-handler.rst

 	#endif  // THETA_CLOUD_EXAMPLE_H

-Not much is happening here - ``init()`` will be our initialization function, where we will subscribe to :cpp:class:`ThetaCloud`.
+Not much is happening here - ``init()`` will be our initialization function, where we will subscribe to :cpp:class:`ThetaCloud` passed as an argument.
+The ``&`` here is important to tell the compiler that we don't want to copy the whole :cpp:class:`ThetaCloud` - we want to use the existing one.

+In line 6 we tell the compiler that we will use the :cpp:class:`ThetaCloud` class in our code.
+But since the compiler doesn't have to know the details about it at this point, we just tell it that the class is existing, so it wouldn't complain about it.
+We will include the header with actual class definition later in the ``.cpp`` file, where it will be really required.

-In lines 11 and 12 we are creating two ``unique_ptr`` objects that will hold tokens for read handler and write handler.
-While the ``unique_ptr`` is a veru useful C++ feature, you don't have to worry about it at all - all you need to know is that this is where you need to put the value returned by :cpp:func:`ThetaCloud::addReadHandler()` and :cpp:func:`ThetaCloud::addWriteHandler()`.
+In lines 13 and 14 we are creating two ``unique_ptr`` objects that will hold tokens for read handler and write handler.
+While the ``unique_ptr`` is a very useful C++ feature, you don't have to worry about it at all - all you need to know is that this is where you need to put the value returned by :cpp:func:`ThetaCloud::addReadHandler()` and :cpp:func:`ThetaCloud::addWriteHandler()`.
 The idea is, that as long as those values are not destroyed the handlers will be registered.
 That way, when your class will be destroyed for whatever reason, :cpp:class:`ThetaCloud` will stop calling your handlers and avoid crashing.

-Line 15 is not really necessary, and to be honest is a bad programming practice - but as most Arduino libraries seem to create static variables of their own type, it's probably what most beginner Arduino users grew used to.
-If you know that your library will not be used by beginner Arduino users feel free to omit this.

 CPP file
 --------